Saeiii-d/crawlee-python-masterclass/Part-1-Foundation/README.md

 [![Python](https://img.shields.io/badge/Python-3.9+-blue.svg)](https://www.python.org/)
 [![Crawlee](https://img.shields.io/badge/Powered%20by-Crawlee-green.svg)](https://crawlee.dev/)

-This repository contains the starter code for the first part of my technical series on building scalable data collection systems.
-The goal of this installment is to transition from "scripts" to "systems" using the Crawlee framework.

-## Overview

 In this module, we implement a decoupled crawling architecture.
 Instead of a single monolithic script, we use a Router-based approach to handle different page types (Listings vs. Products) with unique logic for each.

 ## Technical Features